 2. Making Bubble Tea

-Commercial bubble tea usually contains an excessive amount of sugar.
-So what can be better than enjoying your homemade tea that has just the right degree of sweetness?
+Commercial bubble tea usually contains excessive sugar.
+So what can be better than enjoying your homemade tea with just the right sweetness?
 This recipe uses strong black tea.
 The accompanying milk and ice cubes will dilute it.

 Ingredients: black tea bags, tapioca pearls, whole milk, and sugar.